HiveApp-Dev/Nora/README.md

 It is better described as:

-“A way to simulate a portfolio and visualize how it would have performed over time.”
+“A way to view a portfolio without buying it with cash first to visualize how it would have performed over time.”

 Why Alpaca?